 “There were six-figure sums paid for a number of the best tractors and equipment on offer and the prices paid at the Coles sale are indicative of the lack of good-quality second-hand machinery currently available and the subsequent demand levels from both domestic and overseas buyers,” said Oliver Godfrey, director of Cheffins.

 We round up some of the highlights.
-All prices include a 2.5% buyer’s premium, with an extra 1% for online winners and VAT at 20% of the premium.
+All prices include a 2.5% buyer’s premium, with an extra 1% for online winners and VAT at 20%.

 2017/18 Fendt 930

-The star attraction on the tractor front were three Profi-Plus Fendt 930 machines all sporting black paintwork and 50kph Vario transmissions.
+The star attractions on the tractor front were three Profi-Plus Fendt 930 machines all sporting black paintwork and 50kph Vario transmissions.

-There were some fancy extras on all three machines, including chrome exhaust stacks, mirror guards, hydraulic top links and front linkages.
+There were fancy extras fitted to all three machines, including chrome exhaust stacks, mirror guards, hydraulic top links and front linkages.

 2018 Fendt 930 £108,665